Suiteness/rio-outbound-admin/README.md

 This project includes a fully functional admin dashboard with customer and subscription management capabilities.
 It also includes an API with token authentication to access resources via REST, returning JSON data.

-It also includes a "Customer Workflow", built with [Cloudflare Workflows](https://developers.cloudflare.com/workflows).
-This workflow can be triggered in the UI or via the REST API to do arbitrary actions in the background for any given user.
-See [`customer_workflow.ts`]() to learn more about what you can do in this workflow.
+The project now includes outbound communication capabilities through phone calls and text messages, built with [Cloudflare Workflows](https://developers.cloudflare.com/workflows).
+These workflows can be triggered in the UI or via the REST API to send messages or initiate calls to customers.